 Branding • Identity • Digital Design • Print Design • Web Design • Editorial Content • 2014

-Gistory (pronounced with a soft g, *ahem*) was a journalism startup based out of the Reynolds Journalism Institute.
+Gistory (pronounced with a soft g) was a journalism startup based out of the Reynolds Journalism Institute at the University of Missouri.
 We sought to put news “on the map” – literally.

 Reporters around the world contributed news stories, which were edited down into complete, concise, contextual articles of 750 words or fewer, and displayed on our interactive world map.

 I created the branding and identity design for Gistory, worked closely with developers to bring the unique site to life, collaborated with the social media team to produce engaging graphics, and created all of our print materials for conferences and events.

 I created these editorial graphics for the Gistory news stories written by journalists and editors all over the world.
 These graphics debuted on Gistory's social media accounts, including Twitter, Instagram, Facebook, and Medium.

 I was responsible for the visual design, visual execution, and selecting the content from each article that would best represent the story in a visual way.
 Integrating data-based content visualization, visual design, typography, editorial quotes, and cartography was both a challenge and a joy.